nah353/IMG420-Assignment-4/README.md

 Animations include tank treads cycling when driving.

+An enemy tank on Level 2 chases the player with NavigationAgent2D, and will take all of the player's lives upon contact.

 Make sure to run the main (main.tscn) scene to play the game.

 Built and ran in Godot version `4.5.beta`